[HISTORY: Adopted by the Village Board of the Village of Pleasant Prairie 11-21-2005 by Ord. No. 05-53. Amendments noted

 In general.
-The Board of Appeals shall preside over a hearing under this section and shall take evidence on the reasons why the charge, ERU credit or other ERU determination should not be upheld.
+The Village Board shall preside over a hearing under this section and shall take evidence on the reasons why the charge, ERU credit or other ERU determination should not be upheld.

 Burden of proof.
 The customer shall have the burden to prove why the order should not be upheld.

 Record.
 At any hearing held pursuant to this section, testimony taken must be under oath and recorded.
 Records from the proceeding will be made available to any member of the public or any party to the hearing upon payment of the usual charges therefor.
 A stenographic record will not be taken unless requested and paid for by the customer.

-The Board of Appeals may, in conformity with the provisions of this chapter, reverse or affirm, wholly or partly, or modify the order, requirement, decision or determination appealed from and may make such order, requirement, decision or determination as ought to be made, and shall have all the powers of the officer from whom the appeal is taken.
+The Village Board may, in conformity with the provisions of this chapter, reverse or affirm, wholly or partly, or modify the order, requirement, decision or determination appealed from and may make such order, requirement, decision or determination as ought to be made, and shall have all the powers of the officer from whom the appeal is taken.

-The vote of a majority of the Board of Appeals shall be necessary to reverse the decision of the Village Engineer.
+The vote of a majority of the Village Board shall be necessary to reverse the decision of the Village Engineer.

 A fee as set forth by resolution will be charged for all appeals.

 In addition to any other method for collection of the charges established pursuant to this chapter for Clean Water Utility costs, the Village Board finds that these charges may be levied on property as a special charge pursuant to § 66.0627, Wis.
 Stats.
 The mailing of the bill for such charges to the owner will serve as notice to the owner that failure to pay the charges when due may result in a lien on the property enforced pursuant to § 66.0627(4), Wis.
 Stats.

 If any provision of this chapter is found to be illegal, the remaining provisions shall remain in effect.